 Is Benadryl safe for treating my pet’s allergies?
 Advice from Trupanion veterinarian, Dr. Sarah Nold

-Diphenhydramine Hydrochloride, more commonly known as its trade name, Benadryl, is an effective antihistamine medication used to treat allergies in humans.
+Diphenhydramine Hydrochloride, more commonly known by its trade name, Benadryl, is an effective antihistamine medication used to treat allergies in humans.
 But is it safe for your pet?
 Trupanion veterinarian, Dr. Sarah Nold offers advice on what Benadryl can be used for and whether it is suitable for treating your pet’s allergies.

 - Benadryl should be used with caution, and only with your veterinarian’s approval if your pet has glaucoma, prostatic hypertrophy, hyperthyroidism, cardiovascular disease or hypertension (high blood pressure).
-It is also not recommended for working animals as it can cause drowsiness.
+It is also often not recommended for working animals as it can cause drowsiness.

 - Benadryl may interfere with some types of testing, such as allergy testing.
 It may also interact with some types of pain relief medication, sedatives or behavior modifiers, so it is important to make your veterinarian aware of any other medication your pet is taking.

 - Only the pure form of Diphenhydramine Hydrochloride is safe for your pet, so it is vital that you select a form of Benadryl that does not contain other medications for cold or sinus symptoms.
 Show the packaging to your veterinarian if you are unsure.

 - Your veterinarian will be able to advise you on the appropriate dose and frequency for your pet’s weight, age, and health.
 While Benadryl can be safe and sometimes effective for treating allergies, always check with your veterinarian before using it or if you have any concerns.